kleebaum/bayeos/README.md

-# bayeos-gateway-py
-Python Library for BayEOS Gateway
+# Python Packages for BayEOS Gateway Clients

+## bayeosgatewayclient
-A python module to access a BayEOS Gateway.
+A generic python package to access a BayEOS Gateway.
 Runs on Python2 and Python3.

+## bayeosraspberrypi
+An implementation for a real BayEOS Gateway Client.